 Laptops are convenient in that they are portable and in addition to a power cable it also uses battery power, which can last for a number of hours.

-Here Are The Useful Things You Can Do Using A Computer:
+Useful Things You Can Do With a Computer:

 - Browse the Internet